henrypoydar/dotfiles/README.md

 - Install XCode command line tools: `xcode-select --install`
 - Launch XCode and accept terms
 - Install Postgres with http://postgresapp.com/ (not via homebrew)
-- Install node and nvm with  http://yoember.com/nodejs/the-best-way-to-install-node-js/ (again, no brew)

 ### Install

 - Git clone this repo into `~/dotfiles`
 - Run the script with `rake install`

-### Set the default shell to use the brew-installed of zsh

-    sudo dscl . change /users/$USER UserShell /bin/bash $(which zsh)

-Then login again. `which zsh` should read `/usr/local/bin/zsh`

 ### After Install

-- Use rbenv to install at globally set the latest Ruby version
+- Use rbenv to install at globally set the latest Ruby version (homebrew)
+- Install node and nvm with  http://yoember.com/nodejs/the-best-way-to-install-node-js/ (no brew)
-- Use nvm to install at globally set the latest Node and npm version
+- Use nvm to install and globally set the latest Node and npm version

 ## Highlights